Family Floer mirror space for local SYZ singularities: T-duality matching and dual singular fibers

 Recall that $T_\pm\subsetneq (\Lambda^*)^n$ correspond to the Clifford and Chekanov tori respectively.
 For all $1\le \ell\le n$, it is direct to check that $ g_+=g_-\circ \Phi_\ell $ on their various domains.
 Hence, by (\ref{identification_Floer_use_eq}), we can glue $g_\pm$ to obtain an embedding analytic map

 such that the following diagrams commute:

 The image $g(X_0^\vee)$ is clearly contained in the algebraic variety $ Y$ defined by $x_0 x_1 =1+y_1+\cdots+y_{n-1}$.

-\begin{rmk} The above formula of $g$ is given by Gross-Hacking-Keel in \cite[Lemma 3.1]{GHK_birational} (based on the general Gross-Siebert's program).
+\begin{rmk} The above formula of $g$ is given by Gross-Hacking-Keel in \cite[Lemma 3.1]{GHK_birational}.
 However, the difference is that $T_\pm$ are merely analytic subdomains of the torus $(\Lambda^*)^n$ in the finer Berkovich topology, as opposed to the Zariski topology, making them inaccessible using just algebraic geometry.
 Finally, this inspires us to modify Kontsevich-Soibelman's model \cite[Page 44-45]{KSAffine} for the sake of integral affine structure matching (cf. \S \ref{ss_literature}).
 In turn, unlike \cite{GHK_birational}, we follow the non-archimedean perspective in \cite{KSAffine} more closely. \end{rmk}

 \begin{rmk} \textit{The only place we use the family Floer theory \cite{Yuan_I_FamilyFloer} is the identification $X_0^\vee\cong T_+\sqcup T_-/\sim$ in (\ref{identification_Floer_use_eq}) together with the corresponding characterization for $\pi_0^\vee$. } The reader's guide is as follows: all of the analytic subdomains $T_\pm$ in (\ref{T_+-_eq}), the gluing relation $\sim$ from $\Phi_\ell$ in (\ref{Phi_ell_eq}, \ref{Phi_ell_explicit_determined_eq}), the dual fibration $f$ in (\ref{Y_analytic_domain_eq}), and the analytic embedding $g$ in (\ref{g_analytic_map_eq}) can be defined directly, regardless of the whole \S \ref{s_family_review}.
 The key Theorem \ref{fibration_preserving_thm} below is also a purely non-archimedean statement.
 All these non-Floer-theoretic ingredients are already sufficient to prove a weaker version of Theorem \ref{Main_this_paper_fundamental_example} dropping the T-duality condition (b) in Definition \ref{SYZmirror_defn}.
 Moreover, we stress again that it is still very difficult to achieve the various coincidences in Definition \ref{SYZmirror_defn} (a).
 Compare Remark \ref{only_place_Floer_intro_rmk} and the discussions around (\ref{explicit_formula_introduction_eq}). \end{rmk}